 All Together Now

-With a holistic approach to their surroundings, furnishings, and tools, these Living Office Settings offer a more natural and desirable experience of work.
+With a holistic approach to their surroundings, furnishings, and tools, these settings offer a more natural and desirable experience of work.

 Today, the nature of work has changed significantly.
 New forms of self-directed, creative, and collaborative work take place alongside established forms of directed, repetitive, and individual work.
 Multilocation teams and remote work have become commonplace.
 Tools and technology change rapidly to support these shifts.
 New solutions for co-creation, display, remote connection, and nonlinear development are being introduced all the time—either replacing or being layered on existing systems and solutions.

 But while work and the tools people use to do this work have undergone a significant transformation, many workplaces have not.
 Many only offer the standard workstations and conference rooms of the past.
 These hardly support the array of activities people do today or the different kinds of tools they need to do them well.

 For organizations that recognize this and are making the effort to recreate their workplaces, we identified another challenge: the design process itself.
 Most offices are outfitted in a linear way, where the structure is built or renovated, furnishings and finishes are specified and installed, and finally the technology is layered in.
 This often occurs under the auspices of different teams and stakeholders—often working independently.
 Even with the best intentions and highest-quality ingredients, a linear process results in surroundings, furnishings, and tools that don’t come together to support what people are actually doing.

 Living Office helps organizations create more supportive workplaces by bringing everyone involved in the design process together around a framework of common work activities and correlating settings.
 By considering both activities and settings in the context of an organization’s goals, as well as the attributes that make the company and its people unique, a design team can implement a diverse mix of settings that reflects the organization’s unique culture while also supporting the work people are doing.